smart-data-models/dataModel.WaterDistributionManagementEPANET/Curve/doc/new_spec_EN-US.md

 ## List of properties

-- `curveType`: Allowed values FLOW-HEAD,FLOW-EFFICIENCY, FLOW-HEADLOSS,LEVEL-VOLUME  - `description`: A description of this item  - `tag`: An optional text string used to assign the curve to a category.  - `type`: NGSI-LD Entity Type.
+- `curveType`: Entity's curve type.  - `description`: An optional text that describes other significant information about the junction  - `tag`: An optional text string used to assign the pipe to a category, perhaps one based on age or material  - `type`: NGSI-LD Entity Type.
 It must be equal to Curve.  - `xData`: X data points for the curve  - `yData`: Y data points for the curve
 Required properties
 - `curveType`  - `id`  - `type`  - `xData`  - `yData`
 Text to be included between overall title and description.